 I’ve never had a big wardrobe, nor am I an avid shopper.
 My wardrobe, in the past, consisted of a mixture of clothing including lots of color, patterns, styles, and cuts.
+Having a capsule wardrobe feels natural, but before I get into those details, let me share more of my backstory.

 I shopped twice a year for clothes – my birthday [in July] and right after Christmas.
 [Not only was it convenient to use birthday and Christmas money for these trips, but it usually when the stores have the best sales!]